The 10 Best Craft Breweries in Cape Town and Around to Visit

-What do I think of the beers?
+What do I think of the beers from Craft Breweries in Cape Town and around?
 The local brewers tend to make accessible and easy-to-drink brews, but there are also adventurous recipes that use local hops and ingredients like Southern Passion hops, sorghum, fynbos and marula.

 Craft breweries in Cape Town

 A good number of these breweries’ offerings are available at craft beer bars in Singapore, thanks to Craft Beverage Supply.
 It’s still nice to drink them fresh at the taprooms in the Mother City!